Pentagon ends deployment of 2,000 National Guard troops in Los Angeles

 "We call on Trump and the Department of Defense to end this theater and send everyone home now,” he said.

-Klepper reported from Washington and Taxin from Santa Ana, California.
-Sophie Austin in Sacramento and Julie Watson in San Diego contributed to this report.
+Klepper reported from Washington and Watson from San Diego.
+Sophie Austin in Sacramento, Amy Taxin in Santa Ana, California, and Hallie Golden in Seattle contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.